vsg-dev/VulkanSceneGraph/README.md

 ---

 ## Prerequisites
-* C++17 complient compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
+* C++17 compliant compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 * [CMake](https://www.cmake.org) 3.5 or later.
 * [GLFW](https://www.glfw.org)  3.3 or later.
 The plan is to implement native Windows so this dependency will